 That being said, if you're you're specifically targetting cannabinoid receptors in your stomach, then hey presto - bullseye.

-If your reason for using CBD is driven by fitness or beauty, and as such related to your musles or skin.
+If your reason for taking CBD is driven by fitness or beauty, and as such related to your musles or skin.
 Then the world of CBD topicals is certainly one you'll be interested in.

-By applying CBD externally in the form of balms, creams, gels or gels you localise the impact of the CBD to specific cannabinoid receptors in your target areas.
+By applying CBD externally in the form of balms, creams, or gels you localise the impact of the CBD to specific cannabinoid receptors in your target areas.
 It's for this reason that sports pros, physios, and beauty therapists around the world are increasingly turning to CBD topicals to aid their professions.